Last Updated: September 2021 (November 2016 version)

 GiveWell Incubation Grants aim to support the development of future GiveWell top charities.

 The top charities we recommend to donors generally have a strong independent evidence base supporting the intervention they're implementing, a track record (enabling us to assess their effectiveness and ability to use additional funding), and monitoring and evaluation information to demonstrate their programs are working.
 In order to meet these criteria, charities tend to have existed for a number of years, and have typically received funding from other organizations by the point where we feel confident recommending them.

 Our work on GiveWell Incubation Grants involves considering organizations for support at any point in their development, with the hope of identifying additional future top charities to recommend to our donors.
-We are interested in funding (by making grant recommendations to Good Ventures, the foundation with which we work closely) Incubation Grants in the following categories:

 - Early-stage funding for a promising organization.